substance/document/README.md

 # Substance Document Model

-The Substance Document Model is a standard for representing and programmatically manipulating digital documents.
+The **Substance Document Model** is a standard for representing and programmatically manipulating *digital* documents.
 It doesn’t make any assumptions on a concrete type or structure.
 Instead it is supposed to be a foundation to create your own document model on top of it, tailored to your particular use-case.
 A Substance document model can range from loosly structured documents involving sections and text, such as reports or articles to things that you wouldn’t consider a document anymore but in fact are.

+We've put a lot of thoughts into the design of this module.
+This first release is a result of almost 6 months of research and development.

 ## Design goals